Patricia Redlich: Early life

-Pyschology and trade union work (1970s-1980s)
+Psychology and trade union work (1970s–1980s)

 From 1975 onwards, Redlich began working as a clinical psychologist around Dublin.
-In a December 1975 lecture broadcast on RTÉ Radio, Redlich argued that Irish women were being atomised and isolated by the development of new suburbs around the city which split up extended families and the support that comes with those.
+In a December 1975 lecture broadcast on RTÉ Radio, Redlich argued that Irish women were being atomised and isolated by the development of new suburbs around the city, which split up extended families and the support that comes with those.
 Redlich's analysis drew on the work of Conrad Arensberg and Solon Kimball.
 It was also in this period that Redlich rejected second-wave feminism on the basis, she felt, that it was declaring "open war on men".
 Instead of fighting a gender war, Redlich argued that feminist groups needed to seek legal reforms in favour of women to truly advance their cause.
 She also argued that education, childcare facilities and marriage counselling services were solutions to the problem.

 In the late 1970s, Redlich was a leading member of the Ireland–GDR Friendship Society, and the Workers' Party frequently looked to her to try and develop relations between their party and Eastern Bloc nations and their communist parties.
-In December 1979 a play written by Redlich was performed at the Project Arts Centre in Dublin entitled The Rosenbergs.
+In December 1979, a play written by Redlich was performed at the Project Arts Centre in Dublin entitled The Rosenbergs.
 The play dramatised the lives of Julius and Ethel Rosenberg, who were arrested, tried and executed for treason in 1953 in the United States after being found to be Soviet spies.

 It was also in the 1970s that Redlich joined the Association of Scientific, Technical and Managerial Staffs trade union, and quickly advanced from being a shop steward and branch chairperson to becoming the union's education officer and a member of its executive.
 As a trade unionist, Redlich argued that a lack of childcare facilities contributed to a lack of women in trade unions.
-In the early 1980s she became secretary of the women's advisory committee of the Irish Congress of Trade Unions and in that role advocated for greater protection of women in the workplace, in line with European Union laws.
+In the early 1980s, she became secretary of the women's advisory committee of the Irish Congress of Trade Unions and in that role advocated for greater protection of women in the workplace, in line with European Union laws.
 Redlich also called for tax reform that would treat women more equally.

-Redlich also campaigned on social issues, calling for the legalisation of contraceptives and divorce in Ireland; during the 1985 ICTU women's conference Redlich argued that "if catholic bishops wished to run the country they should seek election".
+Redlich also campaigned on social issues, calling for the legalisation of contraceptives and divorce in Ireland; during the 1985 ICTU women's conference, Redlich argued that "if catholic bishops wished to run the country, they should seek election".
 Redlich also used her time as a trade unionist to prevent relationships between the "Provisionals" ("Provisional" Sinn Féin and the Provisional IRA) and the trade unions as part of the wider feud between the Provisionals and the "Officials" ("Official Sinn Féin", which became "Sinn Féin the Workers' Party" in 1978 and simply "the Workers' Party" in 1982).